 Each synod is numbered and consists of three sessions (i.e. three consecutive years).
 Lay synod representatives are elected for a three-year period at the annual general meeting of the ministry unit before the first session of the synod.
-The current Synod (the 56th) is for the years 2019, 2020 and 2021.
+For example, the 56th Synod was for the years 2019, 2020 and 2021.